pbrdmn/brd.mn/src/articles/mentors/index.md

 ## New role, new purpose

-I began looking for a new role with this in mind.
+A few years later I was looking for a new role with this in mind.
 I wanted to bring my existing technical skills to the table and look at what development opportunities the prospective company would have for me too.

 After several interviews, I found one person who wanted to take the time and speak about what I was looking for in the future and to see if that was aligned with where the company was heading.